NT114-DevOps/mern-stack-frontend/README.md

-# Motion Assists (Front-end)
+# Motion Blogs (Front-end)
 Made using [ReactJS](https://react.dev/) and [Tailwind CSS](https://tailwindcss.com/)

 ## About
-Motion Assists is an IT helpdesk app with a simple ticketing system.
+Motion Blogs is a simple blogging app.

 The main purpose of this app is to be used in the development of the Ci/CD pipeline of our major DevOps project.

 ## Features
 + Easy to use UI
-+ Ticketing system with CRUD operations
++ CRUD operations for posting and deleting blog posts and comments

 ## Instructions
 1. Clone the repository